Quite Possibly The Most Important Map of the Northeast & Mid-Atlantic Published in the First Half of the 17th Century.

 Johannes De Laet's highly influential map of the East Coast of North America is a cartographic landmark, depicting the region at a time when Dutch and English regional settlements were beginning to accelerate.
 Philip Burden describes the map as:

-A map of extreme importance. . .
+a map of extreme importance. . .
 Hessel Gerritsz, the author and probable engraver of the map, had been the official cartographer to the Dutch East India Company since 1617.
 He would have seen all the documentation and charts from the Dutch voyages into the area of the Hudson River.
 His depiction of the coastal area between Chesapeake Bay and Cape Cod is by far the finest yet seen.
 This despite the fact that he still shows the Delaware River flowing from a lake.
 This is descended from the so-called figurative map of Cornelis Hendrick, 1616.
 The map . . . exhibits signs of being familiar with the other important derivative map of the period, that of Adrian Block, 1614.
-This is the first occurance of NOVVUM BELIGVM, or New Netherlands, in the title.
+This is the first occurence of NOVVUM BELIGVM, or New Netherlands, in the title.
 The reason for it being referred to here as Belgium is that the majority of the backing of the Dutch West India Company was by Walloon Protestants of that region.

 De Laet's map was the first map to name in any form Manhattan, New Amsterdam, the North River (Hudson) and South River (Delaware), along with the first appearance of Massachusetts (and the recently established English Colony therein).